ruoyann/tp/docs/DeveloperGuide.md

 1. Deleting a person while all study spots are being shown

-    1. Prerequisites: List all study spots using the `list` command.
-Multiple study spots in the list.
+    1. Prerequisites: Have at least 1 StudySpot in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `delete n/Central Library`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: The StudySpot named COM1 is deleted from the list.
+Details of the deleted StudySpot shown in the status message.

-    1. Test case: `delete 0`<br>
+    1. Test case: `delete n/INVALID`<br>
-       Expected: No person is deleted.
+       Expected: No StudySpot is deleted as there does not exist a StudySpot named 'INVALID'.
 Error details shown in the status message.
-Status bar remains the same.
+Similiar error message will show if user tries to delete a StudySpot that does not exist in the list.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete Central Library`, `delete spot/Central Library`<br>
        Expected: Similar to previous.

+1. _{ more test cases …​ }_

 ### Adding and using aliases